From JUnit 4 to JUnit 5

 Main reasons for the migration were:

-• support for tags, more fine grained that annotations
+• support for tags, more fine-grained than annotations

-• improve test runner, among them much better support for Parameterized tests
+• improved test runner, including much better support for Parameterized tests

-• as a collateral, try reducing the usage of PowerMock which was heavily used
+• as a collateral benefit, try reducing the usage of PowerMock, which was heavily used

 Migration strategy

-After reading a bit of documentation for the different migration steps, I decided to do everything in one go instead of step by step:
+After reading some documentation on the different migration steps, I decided to do everything in one go instead of migrating step by step:

-• the JUnit framework provide the JUnit Vintage to run JUnit 4 if needed, but that would mean a mix of test runner in our test suite
+• the JUnit framework provides the JUnit Vintage engine to run JUnit 4 tests if needed, but that would result in a mix of test runners in our test suite

 • I did not want two ways of writing tests in the code base with a mix of JUnit 4 and JUnit 5

-• the task seemened doable pretty quickly by using automated tools
+• the task seemed doable fairly quickly by using automated tools

 Migration